Chennai-Sharks/Fantasy-11/README.md

     <img alt="header" src="/screenshots/logo.png" width="1200"></img>
   </h3>
   <h3>
-    Welcome to the IPL Fantasy 11 App.
+    Welcome to the Fantasy 11 App.
 Fantasy 11 is a Game of Skill where you create a team of real players for an upcoming match and compete with other fans for big prizes.
     Your team earns points based on your players’ performances in the real-life match, so make sure you make the right choices!
   </h3>
  ----